 Renowned architects Allford Hall Monaghan Morris (AHMM) were chosen to redesign London’s new police headquarters.

-A world-class field of architects responded to the RIBA design competition, launched in May 2013, to find the most suitable design proposal for the building.
-AHMM’s winning design envisaged a police headquarters that would be more open and accessible and which will help the Met to reconnect with the public, whilst respecting the heritage of the Whitehall Conservation Area in which it is sited.
+A world-class field of architects responded to the design competition, launched in May 2013, to find the most suitable design proposal for the building.
+AHMM’s winning design envisaged a police headquarters that would be more open and accessible and which would help the Met to reconnect with the public, whilst respecting the heritage of the Whitehall Conservation Area in which it is sited.

 Key design features include a new public entrance pavilion, extensions to the building itself and the creation of public open spaces.
 The world-famous revolving sign will be retained as well as the Eternal Flame and Roll of Honour, currently located at New Scotland Yard in Victoria.